ogoodman/icegrid-starter/README.md

     adapter = ic.createObjectAdapter('PrinterRep')

-If you specified `replicated: both` you will need to create two adapters and activate each one.
+to set up a replicated adapter.
+If you specify `replicated: both` you will need to create two adapters and activate each one.

 If you want a server to run on only some nodes you can list them explicitly.